Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

             self.data.store(i, rhs.data.load(i))

 fn main():
-   vara = HeapArray(3, 1)
+    var a = HeapArray(3, 1)
     a.dump()   # => [1, 1, 1]
-   varb = a
+    var b = a
     b.dump()   # => [1, 1, 1]
     a.dump()   # => [1, 1, 1]
 ```

+When we comment out __copyinit__, we get the error:
+`'HeapArray' is not copyable because it has no '__copyinit__'`.

+??
+Prove that it is a copy: change original var, copy is not changed, image

-Mojo also supports the `__moveinit__` method which allows both Rust-style moves (which take a value when a lifetime ends) and C++-style moves (where the contents of a value is removed but the destructor still runs), and allows defining custom move logic.
+Mojo also supports the `__moveinit__` method which allows both Rust-style moves (which frees a value when a lifetime ends) and C++-style moves (where the contents of a value is removed but the destructor still runs), and allows defining custom move logic.
+`var b = a^`, after the value is moved, a should no longer exist.

 Mojo provides *full control over the lifetime of a value*, including the ability to make types copyable, move-only, and not-movable.
 This is more control than languages like Swift and Rust offer, which require values to at least be movable.